 EnviroReporter.com has discovered evidence that Boeing-supplied documents contain false data about Runkle Canyon, which is downhill from nuclear Area IV of former Rocketdyne.

 Gov. Schwarzenegger terminates the uncertainty of Rocketdyne cleanup with historic move that keeps California in charge – for now.
 The long bitter battle of Rocketdyne was resolved on January 15, 2008 with State negotiating highest cleanup standards for intensely-polluted Boeing lab.

 The Department of Toxics Substances Control has begun the massive cleanup of a Rocketdyne dump next to Sage Ranch State Park.
-A trio of environmentalists found a debris field in March 2007 that included blocks of asbestos and pipes lined with antimony.
-In June, DTSC’s Norm Riley accompanied the citizens to the dump and validated their concerns.
+Debris field included asbestos and pipes lined with antimony.

-On October 12 Gov. Schwarzenegger signed SB-990, a bill championed by State Senator Sheila Kuehl to clean up Rocketdyne to Superfund standards.
-Boeing agreed to pay for remediation and to donate the lab to the State for parkland.
-Government oversight will be headed by DTSC, and transfer of the 2,850 acre lab to the State is prohibited until cleanup goals are completed.
+Gov. Schwarzenegger signs SB-990, a bill by State Senator Sheila Kuehl to clean up Rocketdyne to Superfund standards.
+Boeing agrees to pay for remediation and donate lab for parkland.